“Your music teachers should have high expectations for you, and you for them.”

 - “In what ways do you help students prepare for professional careers?”

-If you aspire to a music career, ask a teacher for examples of past students who have become successful and search the Web for info about the teacher’s recent students.
+If you aspire to a music career, search the Web for info about the professional activities of a teacher’s students; you might also ask a teacher for examples of past students who have become successful.

 © 2013 Gerald Klickstein